input-output-hk/cardano-node-wiki/docs/ADR-014-Total-conversion-functions-conventions.md

 - It may be a bit less obvious how to discover available conversions, because one would have to browse the type's `Inject` instances to find the conversion functions they are looking for - instead of looking for exported functions.

+# Related ADRs

+- [ADR-009](ADR-009-cardano-api-exports-convention.md) defines module conventions; instance placement ("near the definition of one of the types") should follow those conventions.
+- [ADR-010](ADR-010-cardano-api-script-witness-api.md) — the script witness API converts extensively between `cardano-api` and `cardano-ledger` types; these conversions should use `Inject`/`Convert`.
+- [ADR-015](ADR-015-Cardano-API-WASM-library-for-browser.md) — the `ToJSVal`/`FromJSVal` type class pattern is analogous to the `Inject`/`Convert` pattern defined here.

 [modeline]: # ( vim: set spell spelllang=en: )